23ewrdtf/Captive-Portal/README.md

-## Raspberry-Pie
+## Captive Portal on Rapsberry Pi

-### This will create an open wifi network and when you connect to it, it will automatically open the browser.
-No internet access.
+Below script will create an open wifi network and when you connect to it, it will automatically open the browser.
+Make sure you don't have the internet on your device you are connecting it from.

+The script also installs php incase you need it.

-Tested on without updating the system first 2018-06-27-raspbian-stretch.zip
+Tested on, without updating the system first, 2018-06-27-raspbian-stretch.zip

 Flash microsd card with etcher